Main House Guest Rooms

 Originally the master bedroom, enjoy the beautiful bay windows in this sunny yellow alcove.
 This is the most photographed room in the house.
-Amenities include a four-poster, rice carved queen bed, gas fireplace with sitting area, stocked beverage bar, coffee maker, digital cable with large flat screen TV, WiFi access and a large bath with antique claw foot tub with a rainfall shower head.
+Amenities include a four-poster, rice carved queen bed, gas fireplace with sitting area, stocked beverage bar, coffee maker, digital cable with large flat screen TV, WiFi access and a large bath with antique claw foot tub with shower.
 You will not be able to put down the autobiography of Charles McCann, builder of the house.
 You may want to invite your friends and family to enjoy the semi-private second floor parlor with a fireplace just outside your door.

 Named after George Washington Carver, this room is our only first floor room in the main house.
 The hand-painted library wall and the Missouri books and winged-back reading chair fireside, invite you to read in this room complete with a custom-designed queen bed, gas fireplace, stocked beverage bar, coffeemaker, flat screen TV, WiFi access and a private bath with a small jetted tub/shower.
 This room is insulated from the street by our parlors and is one of our quietest rooms.
 Many guests of this room use our first floor parlor as their living room.
 Ask us about the authors and titles on the faux books in the wall mural, which boasts a history of the Inn.

 Named for the fourth owners of the home, the rich burgundy and hunter green of this Victorian room with four-poster queen bed make it a favorite.
 The private bath features the original porcelain fixtures and built-in cabinetry from 1910 when the plumbing came indoors!
 There is a coffeemaker, flat screen TV, WiFi access, and a wicker lounge, but you may want to enjoy the semi-private second floor parlor with a fireplace just outside your door.
 For folks traveling together, the Rosen, McCann and O'Neill rooms, all on the second floor, share a common parlor with a gas fireplace, couch, chairs and a game table.
 This floor is a great "private" home for your group.